tam4x/Depression_Level_Classifier/README.md

     - PAM (Here is the actigraphy data or PAM data) -> needs to be created
     - data (here are the processed datasets located) -> needs to be created
     - Pier (Threshold (10 and 3))
+        - FNN
             - when using 10 as a threshold after sampling 72 % of the dataset are not depressed (38958 / (38958+14700))
             - when using 3 as a threshold after sampling 88 % of the dataset are not depressed (13346 / (13346 + 1802))
-        - FNN
+        - Adaboost
-        - CNN oder Logistic Regression (Adaboost?)
+            - using a different sample method, because not as much data is needed
+            - when usign MH_PHQ_s there are 72 % non depressiv (before sampling)
+            - when using BP_PHQ_9 with old dataset 88 % are non depressiv (before sampling)

     - Luisa (Threshold (12 and 2))
         - DT
         - RF